seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 The calculation of what value is passed into a varying is a little bit tricky.
 Fragment shaders get their per-fragment input indirectly from the vertex shaders through variables called _varyings_.
 Of course for any three vertices forming a triangle you could have hundreds of fragments, so the GPU takes the varyings coming out of the vertex shader for each vertex influencing a fragment and interpolates them before passing them into the fragment shader.

 #### The Vertex Shader
 Below is a simple vertex shader that expects two input variables from the application: the uniform `time` and the vertex attribute `vert_position`.
-A `uniform` represents

 ``` c++ a simple vertex shader
 // per-primitive variables passed in from your application